24 Coolest Places to Visit in Upstate New York

 IV.
 HUDSON VALLEY/CAPITAL AREA

-9. Saratoga Springs ★
+9. Saratoga Springs, NY

-• Union Gables Bed & Breakfast is walking distance of Congress Park, Saratoga Springs City Center, and only a few minutes drive from Saratoga Spa State Park.
-This very cute B&B also offers an outdoor swimming pool and garden.
+Where to Stay in Saratoga Springs: Union Gables Bed & Breakfast is within walking distance of Congress Park, Saratoga Springs City Center, and only a few minutes’ drive from Saratoga Spa State Park.
+And Adelphi Hotel, located smack dab in the downtown area by all the action, in a beautiful historic building.
+They also have a popular bar/restaurant downstairs.

 As New York’s original capital, Kingston is one of the upstate New York places you don’t want to miss.
 The town was a battleground during the American Revolution.
-Traces of this heritage are found throughout the town via Dutch and colonial influence.
+Traces of this heritage are found throughout the town via Dutch colonial influence.

 This quaint New York getaway is divided into three sections: